AshtonsDreamStudio/.github/profile/README.md

 Please don't be too harsh on me as I am just learning game development and I am very green when it comes to it.

+Also I have done some game development before but I want to start fresh and relearn it that should be easy for me as I am a fullstack developer and get a grasp on the basics of new languages and things of those sorts pretty easy.

 Ill update this readme more soon.

 ## Links